 On our way to our island, we stopped at one of the main islands where the Kuna live.
-Here you were able to see how this people live and work.
+Here you were able to see how these people live and work.
 There is not a lot of tourism in this area.
-They mainly live of trading fish, coconuts, crabs and Molas, which are famous all over the world.
+They mainly live off trading fish, coconuts, crabs and Molas, which are famous all over the world.
 Molas are the traditional clothes of the Kuna.

-As we hoped on board of our boat again and headed towards our islands you could see all the different islands around here.
-This islands are also very popular by circumnavigates for their friendliness of the residents and the beautiful nature here.
-We saw some asian folks coming in on a yacht and having their honeymoon trip here or at least part of it.
+As we hopped on board of our boat again and headed towards our islands you could see all the different islands around here.
+These islands are also very popular by circumnavigates for their friendliness of the residents and the beautiful nature here.
+We saw some Asian folks coming in on a yacht and having their honeymoon trip here or at least part of it.